Levan Tandilashvili

-Levan Tandilashvili (ლევან თანდილაშვილი, born 27 February 2003) is a Georgian footballer who plays as a goalkeeper for Erovnuli Liga club Telavi.
+Levan Tandilashvili (ლევან თანდილაშვილი, born 27 February 2003) is a Georgian footballer who plays as a goalkeeper for Kategoria Superiore club KF Egnatia.

 Tandilashvili has been a member of national youth teams.

 Club career

 Levan Tandilashvili started his professional career at Telavi.
 He made his first Erovnuli Liga appearance at the age of 17 in a goalless draw against Dila on 13 September 2020.

 In 2022, Tandilashvili was three times named by the Lelo sport newspaper in symbolic league teams and hailed as a promising player despite featuring in nine games only.

 In the initial three years, Tandilashvili was mostly used as a reserve goalkeeper.
 In order to get more playing time, he signed a six-month loan deal with 2nd division club Locomotive in 2023 and helped them retain their league spot in a 7–4 aggregate play-off victory over Rustavi.

 Rustavi sustained another defeat a year later, this time in 1/2 league play-offs with Tandilashvili in goal back for Telavi.
 As his appearances steadily increased, some media outlets characterized him as one of the best Erovnuli Liga goalkeepers by the end of 2024.

+In early February 2026, Tandilashvili signed a three-year contract with the reigning Albanian champions KF Egnatia.